| Company name | Description | Games |

 |

-Sierra Entertainment, Inc.
+Sierra On-Line, Inc.

 Sierra Entertainment, Inc. also knows as Sierra Online was a major developer and publisher in 80s and 90s producing many known and popular titles like Space Quest or King's Quest .
 The company was originally established in 1979 in California and after two successful decades was acquired by Activision.